-Energy is all around us, in our bodies, our objects, and our space.
-The easiest energy to understand is the energy that is visible like water flowing in a river.
-We see it so we know it is there.
-It is the invisible energy that is harder to understand like the energy present in our spaces.
+Energy is all around us, in our bodies, objects, and space.
+The most manageable energy to understand is the visible energy, like water flowing in a river.
+We see it, so we know it is there.
+It is the invisible energy that is harder to understand, like the energy present in our spaces.
 It is there even when we cannot see it.

 “Everything is energy, and that’s all there is to it” ~ Albert Einstein

 Do you remember when you were in science class in school?
 You learned that everything is made up of molecules.
-The molecules are in constant motion, that is the nature of energy.
-Look at a table, even though it looks solid, the molecules are always moving.
-This same science concept is operating in your environment all the time.
+The molecules are in constant motion; that is the nature of energy.
+Look at a table; the molecules are constantly moving even though it looks solid.
+This same science concept operates in your environment all the time.
 The energy is on the move.

-The goal of Feng Shui is get the energy to flow around and through your space with harmony thereby creating a nourishing space for you.
+The goal of Feng Shui is to get the energy to flow around and through your space with harmony, thereby creating a nourishing space for you.

 Feng Shui principles allow you to influence how the energy flows.
 This is how it works.

-I am going to use the metaphor of a river to explain how energy flows in your space.
+I will use the river metaphor to explain how energy flows in your space.

 The water in the river can rumble along or trickle, become deep or shallow, or form stagnant pools with no flow.

 Most rivers have rocks of various sizes.
-The large rocks change the flow of the water as it goes around the rocks.
-Small rocks can slow down the river as it passes over them but does not change the direction of the flow.
-If there are too many rocks in an area the river may backup, slowing down the flow to a stillnesst.
+The large rocks change the water flow as it goes around the rocks.
+Small rocks can slow down the river as it passes over them but do not change the flow's direction.
+If too many rocks are in an area, the river may back up, slowing the flow to a stillness.

 The water in the river represents the flow of energy in your space.
 Energy flows through your space just like the water flows in the river.